ltrujello/Tikz-Python/README.md

 <img src="https://github.com/ltrujello/Tikz-Python/blob/main/examples/barycentric/barycentric.png" height = 350/>

 ### Example: Symbolic Intergation
 In [the source here](https://github.com/ltrujello/Tikz-Python/blob/main/examples/symbolic_integration/integrate_and_plot.py), we use `numpy` and `sympy` to very simply perform symbolic integration.
 The result is a function which plots and labels the n-order integrals of any function.
-For example, the output of `x**2` (the polymoial x^2) generates the image below.
+For example, the output of `x**2` (the polynomial x^2) generates the image below.

 <img src="https://github.com/ltrujello/Tikz-Python/blob/main/examples/symbolic_integration/integration_ex.png"/>

 ### Example: Cone over a Projective Variety
-In [the source here](https://github.com/ltrujello/Tikz-Python/blob/main/examples/projective_cone/projective_cone.py), we use `numpy` to illustarte the concept of an affine cone over a projective variety.
+In [the source here](https://github.com/ltrujello/Tikz-Python/blob/main/examples/projective_cone/projective_cone.py), we use `numpy` to create an image which illustrates the concept of an affine cone over a projective variety.
 In the case of a curve Y in P^2, the cone C(Y) is a surface in A^3.

 The image that this drawing was modeled after appears in Exercise 2.10 of Hartshorne's Algebraic Geometry.